Bepo04/MyFirstMinecraftMod/README.rst

 to create some simple items that brings some basic effects to the player.
 I'm not creating new effects, as this is a test for me, I'll use the ones that already exist in-game.

-The obtaining method is not decided yet, depending of the amount of time I spend making the basic items, I'll make a bigger or smaller afford on the other sections of the mod.
+The obtaining method is not decided yet, depending of the amount of time I spend making the basic items, I'll make bigger or smaller afford on the other sections of the mod.

 A list of a few ideas about possible items to develop: